Cultured Guru Logo

 The white stuff on these sourdough hot cross buns, forming the distinctive cross on top, can be made from one of two primary methods, depending on the recipe:

-1. Flour and Water Paste: Traditionally, people make the cross on a hot cross bun from a simple flour and water paste.
+1. Flour and Water Paste: People make the cross on a hot cross bun from a simple flour and water paste.
 You mix the paste to a consistency that allows it to be piped onto the buns before they are baked.
 The paste cooks and hardens as the buns bake, forming a distinct, slightly chewy cross on top.
-This method results in a cross that is more integrated into the bun’s crust and has a similar flavor to the bun itself.

 More Sourdough Recipes to Try